CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 <!--  taking the count of cyclists and their average speed by key attributes like direction and year.  -->

-The total number of cyclists observed in a particular year should be understood relative to the number of sensors that were present in that year.
+ There are several methods we can use to investigate how bicycle volume may have changed over the four year period.

  One way is to look at the average monthly cyclist volume (total cyclists / sensor count, by year and overall).
 However, because of the large variation in volume of cyclists at individual sensor locations (a few with much higher volume of cyclists than others), the median or 50th percentile for sensor volume may provide a better sense of usual monthly cyclist volume.
+The total number of cyclists observed in a particular year should also be understood relative to the number of sensors that were present in that year (monthly sensor counts).

 Whether you look at the mean or median number of cyclists, we see that there has been a decline overall in cycling volume in 2020 and 2021.